 Visitations and related metrics, including changes in foot traffic, are most often used for market research or competitive intelligence.
 Understanding foot traffic trends is helpful when researching consumer trends or making investment decisions.
 From a competitive intelligence standpoint, foot traffic is an important indicator of category strength and can help researchers better understand how one sector in the economy compares to others in an area.

 Aggregate metrics are shown at initial page load.
-Select a category or subcategory to explore the data in more detail.
+Select a category or subcategory to explore this economic data in more detail.
 Choose a state or city to display metrics for the chosen location.
 Individual metrics may be obtained by placing your cursor over the point of interest on the chart or map.

 Use of Data for Media and Research Purposes

-- If you are a journalist or researcher and would like to use this Economic Activity data or other Gravy insights for media or research purposes, please let us know at [email protected].
+- If you are a journalist or researcher and would like to use this Economic Activity data or other Gravy insights for media or research purposes, please let us know at email@example.com.